agile-ts/documentation/docs/packages/react/api/Hooks.md

 Through this Proxy, AgileTs is able to exactly track accessed properties in the React Component and can construct paths to these.
 Based on these paths, it can select the particular accessed properties.

-With the `useAgile()` the Component would always be re-rendered on a subscribed State value change, regardless of whether the changed property value was accessed in the Component or not.
+With the `useAgile()` Hook, the Component would always be re-rendered on a subscribed State value change, regardless of whether the changed property value was accessed in the Component or not.

 ### 👀 Subscribable Instances

-Not only AgileTs States can be bound to React Components, but also all [Agile Sub Instances](../../../main/Introduction.md#agile-sub-instance) that contain an [`Observer`](../../../main/Introduction.md#observer).
+Not only AgileTs States can be bound to React Components via `useProxy()`, but also all [Agile Sub Instances](../../../main/Introduction.md#agile-sub-instance) that contain an [`Observer`](../../../main/Introduction.md#observer).
 ```ts